-This red-orange, Japanese winter squash produces fruits that are 5 to 10 pounds each and teardrop shaped.
+Also known as Orange Hokkaido, Red Kuri Squash is a Japanese winter-type that produces 5 to 10 pound fruits, each a teardrop shape.
 The golden flesh is smooth, sweet and very rich; a great yielding and keeping variety.
 (92 days)

 Each packet contains approximately 20 seeds.